cisagov/prescup-challenges/pc4/individual-a/round3-oops-we-did-it-again/solution/README.md

 In this challenge, competitors will identify persistent malware based on traits that identify it, and then remove that malware from the system.
 They will then decrypt files that the malware had encrypted on the compromised system.

+_When deploying a hosted version of this challenge, answers are randomly generated for each deployment.
+This guide provides the steps to solve the challenge and the answers for the artifacts provided in the challenge directory._

 > **Note:** You will need to configure an address on the eth1 interface of the Kali system in order to reach the Internet websites or the compromised system at 64.100.100.100.

 ## Question 1

 _What is the IP address associated with the website that hosted the unique malware package that was downloaded only once over the network?_

+**Answer:** `87.188.4.219`

 For this question, we will find an SSL key, use it to decrypt malware traffic, and extract the malware in question from the packet capture provided for the challenge.